arcube-org/arcube-integration-guide/docs/arcube-platforms.md

 Arcube is continually adding new suppliers to improve service quality, expand coverage, increase affordability, and secure the best margins for the airline

-Arcube is continually adding new suppliers to improve service quality, expand coverage,increase affordability, and secure the best margins for the airline

 ### Other Features on Arcube's Tenant Dashboard

 #### Sales Tracking